-Ethical hacking, or white hat hacking, is a very valuable form of cyber security.
-A certified ethical hacker helps companies discover the weak points in their system and resolve them so malicious hackers can’t use malware or password attacks to steal money or information.
+If you’re wondering “what is ethical hacking?” know that it is a very valuable form of cyber security.
+It is also commonly known as white hat hacking.
+A certified ethical hacker helps companies discover the weak points in their system and resolve them so malicious hackers can’t use malware to steal money or information.
 Ethical hacking is entirely legal and usually well paid.

 The Best Code to Learn for Ethical Hacking

-Before you get a job as an ethical hacker, you will need to know about networking, databases, operating systems like Windows, Mac, and Linux, and programming.
-You will need to think like a hacker while learning about web and system hacking before you can begin a career in information security.
+You will need also to know about networking, databases, and operating systems like Windows, Mac, and Linux.
+You will need to think like a hacker while learning about web and systems hacking before you can begin a career in information security.

-Also, be aware that you will need to do a polygraph test if you interview for an ethical hacking job in government to prove that you have not committed any crimes.
+Also, note that you will need to pass a polygraph test if you interview for an ethical hacking job in the government to prove that you have not committed any crimes.

 What Is Ethical Hacking Used For?

-- Unauthorized Modification: A hacker can modify systems, allowing them to steal information, cause devices to crash, disrupt services and apps, and stop essential software updates.
+- Unauthorized modification: A malicious hacker can modify systems, allowing them to steal information, cause devices to crash, disrupt services and apps, and stop essential software updates.

-- Unauthorized Deletion: This is when a hacker removes data files that could be of great importance.
+- Unauthorized deletion: A malicious hacker can remove data files that could be of great importance.

-- Unauthorized Access: Gaining access to unauthorized data is the main reason for hacking.
-The goal is to acquire valuable information, like banking details, that can be sold illegally.
+- Unauthorized access: A malicious hacker can gain access to unauthorized data and acquire valuable information that can be sold illegally.